 The sand wedge as we know it was designed by Gene Sarazan in 1930.
 He conceived of the idea of adding a rounded edge to the sole.
 This feature is called bounce.
 The idea was that bounce helped the club glide through the sand rather than digging in.
 Sarazan also added lead weight to the sole to give it more weight to get through the sand.

 With today’s wedges you can vary the amount of bounce depending on what the club will be used for.
 More bounce is very forgiving on sand shots but not so good for tight lies around the green.
 Good players may vary the bounce depending on their skill and style.
 Some may vary bounce depending on course conditions.
-Dry, hard courses with a lot of tight lieswedge bounce, may mean they will need wedges with less bounce.
+Dry, hard courses with a lot of tight lies, may mean they will need wedges with less bounce.

 Besides sand shots bounce is helpful for lies in deep rough.
 The bounce helps the club get through the grass.
 Many times a shot from a bad lie in the rough must be played as if it were a sand shot.
 In the sand and the rough, having the right tool for the job is important.